-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

 — Lara Trump (@LaraLeaTrump) January 19, 2017

-President-elect Donald Trump and his wife Melania exited the plane last.
+President-elect Donald Trump and his wife, Melania, exited the plane last.
 Melania exited first and then waited for Trump to catch up before they both descended the stairs.
-Trump waved at a distant crowed as he descended.
+Trump waved at a distant crowd as he descended.

 It's really happening: Donald Trump has arrived in Washington DC https://t.co/vGwM3pcKLc pic.twitter.com/iZMVA15sDj